2024-2025 Yale SOM MBA Essay Tips and Example Essays

 Every year, Yale reads through thousands of applications to hand-pick slightly less than 350 students to take part in their prestigious MBA program.

-With a strong emphasis on diversity (19% of Yale’s Class of 2024 came from humanities backgrounds), there is no “standard” student at Yale, yet the median GMAT score for the current class was 725, slightly down from 730 last year.
+With a strong emphasis on diversity (25% of Yale’s Class of 2025 came from humanities and social sciences backgrounds), there is no “standard” student at Yale, yet the median GMAT score for the current class was 720, slightly down from 725 last year.
 The median GRE score for the class was 164 Verbal, 166 Quant.
-Furthermore, Yale’s class included a whopping 48% of international passport-holding students!
+Furthermore, Yale’s class included 50% international passport-holding students and 48% US students of color.

 In addition to diversity, Yale is extremely dedicated to leadership development and has numerous resources on campus to ensure that diverse students not only grow at Yale but that they also have all the tools and support they need to reach their personal and professional goals on a global scale.